Eiad/social-support-portal-react/README.md

 ## License

-This project is created for interview/demonstration purposes.
+This project is created for interview/demonstration purposes for Northbay Solutions team.

 ## Support